c4ldodecana/OopWithGandalf/README.md

 This Power can be applicable in Atack or Defense Methods, like in a Table RPG Game

-The storyline was based in the Lord Of The Rings and Tolkien Universe.
+The storyline is base in the Lord Of The Rings and Tolkien Universe.

 So, did you like it?
 Let's go to improve these code together? ;)